markwomack/FlasherXUpdater/README.md

 the specific dependencies, with links to locations you can download them.
 However, if these dependencies are more than you want or need, you can see the [TeensyOTAViaTCP project](https://github.com/markwomack/TeensyOTAViaTCP) where the core FlasherX updating code does not have the dependencies.
-The surrounding example code has the dependcies, but you can use it to write your own code without the dependencies.
+The surrounding example code has the dependencies, but you can use it to write your own code without them.

 ## Usage